 Sue from the Wilbury Community Forum sent her apologies as she was unwell.
+Audio Recording - Start time of Item - 9 minutes 10 seconds

 BEST BEFORE CAFÉ

 Susie Holding, thanked Councillor Sam Bloxham and Terry Hone for giving the funding in June.
 The update was: